The origins of farming in East Asia

-The Shang kingdom stood at the centre of a trade network spanning the whole of East Asia.
+The Shang kingdom stood at the center of a trade network spanning the whole of East Asia.
 Trade routes between the Yellow River and Yangtze regions were particularly strong.
-The Yangtze valley produced a level of civilization rivalling that of the Shang, and large, wealthy urban centres emerged, displaying a distinctive southern bronze-working tradition.
+The Yangtze valley produced a level of civilization rivaling that of the Shang, and large, wealthy urban centers emerged, displaying a distinctive southern bronze-working tradition.

 Sanxingdui bronzes were of a size and form unparalleled in China.
 The bronzes were of a striking design, their quality of a very high level.
 They were undoubtedly the products of a wealthy and sophisticated society, although no evidence of writing has yet come to light.